Clay

 Mission Control

 Mission Control is a fully remote branding agency.
 They mix creative thinking with AI tools to build fast, smart brand systems and websites.
-The team works closely with tech startups to deliver high-quality design and no-code development at speed.

 Pentagram

 Pentagram is the world’s largest independent design firm.
 Their team of partners leads every project, blending creative vision with decades of experience.
-They create timeless work across brand, print, and digital.

 DesignStudio is a global agency that helps companies shape bold identities.
 They combine strategy, emotion, and design to create brands that connect across platforms.